federico-trotta/Predicting_fetal_diseases_with_ML/README.md

 In the end, I've compared these two phases and chosen the best ML model.

-The Notebook is very well commented, but in some days I'll be writing an article on Medium.
+The Notebook is very well commented, but you may find helpful a deep explanatory article: you can read it [here](https://medium.com/mlearning-ai/predicting-fetal-diseases-with-machine-learning-ea48d72d47f1)